 MBFC Credibility Rating: LOW CREDIBILITY

-Founded in 2020, under the domain BonSens.org, later directing to BonSens.info, the BonSens (GoodSense) Association is an organization that promotes Covid-19 vaccine hesitancy.
+Founded in 2020, under the domain BonSens.org, later directed to BonSens.info, the BonSens (GoodSense) Association is an organization that promotes Covid-19 vaccine hesitancy.
 According to their about page, “Citizens, artisans, entrepreneurs, peasants, lawyers, workers, scientists, doctors, teachers … people of goodwill and common sense have decided to act to face the health and ecological challenges that the world will face in the coming decades.”

 The website lacks transparency as they do not clearly express their anti-vaccination mission, name authors, or disclose who owns the organization.